VLADrusLV/xml_parser_reaxys/README.md

 # xml_parser_reaxys
 This project has different tools for work xml files from reaxys.
-These tools help for fast colection information
+These tools help to quickly collect information